espressif/esp-idf/docs/en/api-guides/build-system-cmake.rst

 (Note: If generating files as part of the project CMakeLists, not a component CMakeLists, use ``${PROJECT_PATH}`` instead of ``${COMPONENT_PATH}`` and ``${PROJECT_NAME}.elf`` instead of ``${COMPONENT_NAME}``.)

-If a a source file from another component included ``logo.h``, then this component's name would have to be added to the other component's ``COMPONENT_DEPENDS`` list to ensure that the components were built in-order.
+If a a source file from another component included ``logo.h``, then ``add_dependencies`` would need to be called to add a dependency between the two components, to ensure that the component source files were always compiled in the correct order.

 Embedding Binary Data
 ---------------------